azure-ai-foundry/.github/profile/README.md

   🎙️ **DevBlogs with the Latest Updates**

-  * Stay ahead of the curve with [https://devblogs.microsoft.com/foundry/](https://devblogs.microsoft.com/foundry/),all the latest news and changelogs for Azure AI Foundry.
+  * Stay ahead of the curve with [devblogs.microsoft.com/foundry/](https://devblogs.microsoft.com/foundry/), all the latest release announcements and what's new for Azure AI Foundry.

   🎮 **Real-time [Discord](https://aka.ms/azureaifoundry/discord) Chats, Events & Learning**